Smart Grid Overview

 TC SmartM2M (Machine to Machine) has been named by the ETSI OCG as the lead ETSI TB for the coordination of ETSI's responses to the EC mandate on Smart Grids (M/490).

 TC SmartM2M have opened a work item (DTR/M2M-00011 / TR 102 935) to study the impacts of Smart Grids on the M2M platform.
 It is expected to be published in early 2012.

 Other groups have indicated their interest to respond to the mandate M490 on smart grids include:

-The ISG OSG (Open Smart Grid Protocol) is also expected to contribute to the work on Smart Grids in ETSI.
+The ISG OSG (Open Smart Grid Protocol) - now closed - has contributed to the work on Smart Grids in ETSI.